China Internet Museum

 It was also in this year that Baidu was listed on NASDAQ, lifting the development of Chinese Internet to a new level.
 The heated debate triggered a year ago by the fact that the market value of Shanda exceeded many domestic portal sites still lingered, yet the market value of Baidu set a new target for Chinese Internet corporations.

 The listing of Baidu also triggered the fever for the profession of webmaster.
-Webmasters formed a munity-level group most close to the Internet and represented an important force fueling the development of Chinese Internet.
+Webmasters formed a community-level group most close to the Internet and represented an important force fueling the development of Chinese Internet.

 In 2005, the capital market for the Internet was very brisk.
 All sorts of mergers and acquisitions sprung up one after another; the most famous one was the acquisition between Yahoo! and Alibaba.

 It was also in this year that the first IPTV business license in China was issued and that the college BBS in the Chinese mainland were forced to "transform" and restrict some functions due to the impact of YTHT BBS closing down.
-The effects of Chinese-style Internet management were b ing apparent.
+The effects of Chinese-style Internet management were becoming apparent.
 In this year, related governmental departments also promulgated some new policies on the future development of Internet and new regulations on its management.

 In 2005, the first year of Blog has unlocked the new model of Web 2.0, from where the brilliance of Internet continues to sparkle.